wyplay/pytracemalloc/README.rst

 Version 0.9.1

+- Add PYTRACEMALLOC environment variable to trace memory allocation as early as possible at Python startup
+- Disable the timer while calling its callback to not call the callback while it is running
 - Fix pythonXXX_track_free_list.patch patches for zombie frames
-- Disable the timer while calling its callback to not call the callback while it is running
-- Use also MiB, GiB and TiB units (not only B and KiB) to format a size
+- Use also MiB, GiB and TiB units to format a size, not only B and KiB

 Version 0.9 (2013-05-31)